josekadeveloper/BreakingNews/README.md

 # BreakingNews

-Web that will show the most important sport news today of scraping the website https://www.marca.com/, developed in React, JavaScript, TypeScript, Tailwindcss and Sass
+Web that will show the most important sport news today of scraping the website https://www.marca.com/, developed in React, JavaScript, Tailwindcss and Sass

 ### Features